-- 2. In the Destination Path section, click the Browse button and choose a folder in which to save the exported files. - 3.
-In the File Pattern field, type in a prefix or a file naming pattern for the exported files-see About File Naming Patterns on page 836. - 4.
+- 2. In the Destination Path section, click the \ Browse button and choose a folder in which to save the exported files. - 3.
+In the File Pattern field, type in a prefix or a file naming pattern for the exported files if you plan to export an image sequence-see About File Naming Patterns on page 1056. - 4.
 In the Export Movie Format section:

-- From the Movie Format menu, select the image format to export the sequence in: - Jpeg (\.jpg): An image format with lossy compression optimized for the Web.
-Only use this format if you want to make a quick test of your image sequence. - Targa (\.tga): An image format with standard lossless compression. - Portable Network Graphics (\.png): An image format with a more effective lossless compression than Targa (.tga).
+- From the Movie Format menu, select the image format in which to export the frames: - Jpeg (\.jpg): An image format with lossy compression optimized for the Web.
+Only use this format if export speed is more important than quality. - Targa (\.tga): An image format with basic lossless compression. - Portable Network Graphics (\.png): An image format with a more effective lossless compression than Targa (.tga).
 Exporting in this format is slower, but saves a lot of disk space.
-Also, .png files are more portable and widely supported as an exchange format. - In the Resolution dropdown, select whether you want the exported movie to be in Full Size, Half Size or Quarter Size, relative to the resolution of your project.
+PNG files are supported by web browsers, most operating systems and image editing software. - In the Resolution drop-down, select whether you want the exported movie to be in Full Size, Half Size or Quarter Size, relative to the resolution of your project.
 It is recommended to export your animatic in full size unless you want to quickly export a test video. - 5.
 In the Export Range section, select whether you want to export the entire project, or only specific parts of it: